mvglasow/unison-wiki/Reporting-Bugs-and-Feature-Requests.md

 Try to reduce the complexity of what you are doing; sync locally even if that's not what you ultimately want.
 If you can succeed at that, add things back one at a time.

+## Search existing issues

+There may be a bug report already that is similar.
+It might contain a workaround.
+You might be able to provide additional details, such as if you find a way to avoid or trigger the bug.
+See https://github.com/bcpierce00/unison/issues

 ## Ask for help

 If the previous two steps didn't clarify matters, try sending an email describing your problem to the [users' list](https://github.com/bcpierce00/unison/wiki/Mailing-Lists).
 (Make sure you subscribe first, so that you'll see people's responses in case they reply only to the list!)